Uko/PharoStyle/style.md

 ### Redundant class name in selector
 Checks for the class name in a selector.
 This is redundant since to call the you must already refer to the class name.
 For example, openHierarchyBrowserFrom: is a redundant name for HierarchyBrowser.
 Avoiding selector including class name gives a chance to have more polymorphic methods.

-### Temporary variable capitalization
-Temporary and argument variable names should start with a lowercase letter.

 ### Unclassified methods
 All methods should be put into a protocol (method category) for better readability.